nextflow-io/nextflow/docs/dsl2.rst

 The above snippet defines two simple functions, that can be invoked in the workflow script as ``foo()`` which returns the ``Hello world`` string and ``bar(10,20)`` which returns the sum of two parameters (``30`` in this case).

-.. tip:: Functions implicitly return the result of the last evaluated statement.
+.. note:: Functions implicitly return the result of the last evaluated statement.

 The keyword ``return`` can be used to explicitly exit from a function and return the specified value.
 For example::